sgoudy/cs601_fproject_goudy/README.md

 Brand new Vue user but I've started implementing it here for the purpose of building out my final project!

 ## Part 1: JSON
-There are two JSON files (the same, in two different locations).
+There are two JSON files ('`portfolioData.json & schoolData.json`, located in the `public` folder).
 I access `data.json` in the config file to dynamically render my school data table on the About page.

 ## Part 2: JSON and Fetch
-The `data1.json` that lives in the public folder is `fetched` in the methods at the bottom of the About page only once a User clicks on the `Get School Data` button.
+Fetching is implemented on the About page and Portfolio page via Button Click!

 ## Project setup
 ```